MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/virtual-address-spaces.md

 ---
-title: Virtual address spaces
+title: Virtual address spaces | Windows drivers
-description: Virtual address spaces ms.date: 02/11/2020
-ms.localizationpriority: medium
+description: When a processor reads or writes to a memory location, it uses a virtual address. ms.date: 08/06/2021 ms.localizationpriority: medium
 ---